 We think our ImageBreaker could be improved to address the issues mentioned above by adding noisy and blurry images in the training dataset.
 Image augmentation techniques also could be utilized to generate adversarial training samples from the existing datasets.
 We plan to do this in our future work.
 Also, we only tested Google reCaptcha v2.
-In the future work, we will test more other image-based captcha and make our online solver be a general security strength testing tool for image-based captchas.
+In the future, we will test other existing image-based captchas and make our online solver be a general security strength testing tool for image-based captchas.